 What is the organization's history with Cuba?

-Meanwhile, many Latin American leaders have expressed concerns over Trump’s stances on immigration, trade, and Cuba.
-In a 2017 op-ed, Corrales wrote that Trump’s policies toward Latin America risk alienating an increasingly pro-trade, U.S.-friendly region.
-U.S. protectionism, including threats of withdrawing from the North American Free Trade Agreement (NAFTA), may paradoxically encourage Latin American countries to be more open to trade with one another, he said.
+Many Latin American leaders have expressed concerns over Trump’s stances on immigration, trade, and Cuba.
+Trump’s policies toward Latin America risk alienating an increasingly pro-trade, U.S.-friendly region, wrote Javier Corrales, a professor of political science at Amherst College.
+U.S. protectionism, including tariffs on Chinese imports and threats to withdraw from the North American Free Trade Agreement (NAFTA), could encourage Latin American countries to go the other way and be more open to trade with one another, analysts say.

 Are there regional alternatives to the OAS?

 A handful of other regional groupings have emerged over the last two decades with different goals.
-Some sought to counter Washington’s perceived influence over the OAS, others aimed to streamline decision-making, and some formed to pursue economic agendas.
+Some sought to counter Washington’s perceived influence over the OAS, while others aimed to streamline decision-making.

 CELAC: The Community of Latin American and Caribbean States is an organization that excludes the United States and Canada and was widely seen as a potential alternative to the OAS when it was founded in 2010.
 One of its signature achievements came when members traveled to Beijing in 2015 and secured a pledge from Chinese President Xi Jinping to invest $500 billion in the region over the next decade.

-UNASUR: The Union of South American Nations was founded in 2008 and is regarded by many observers as a means for Brazil to assert its power in the region.
+UNASUR: The Union of South American Nations was founded in 2008 and regarded by many observers as a means for Brazil to assert its power in the region.
 The organization mediated a diplomatic crisis between Ecuador and Colombia in 2008, and participated in Vatican-led talks between Venezuela’s government and opposition leaders in 2016.
+However, it fell apart after more than half its member states suspended their involvement in 2018.

 ALBA: The Bolivarian Alliance for the Peoples of Our America was founded in 2004 by Venezuelan President Hugo Chavez and Cuban President Fidel Castro.
-It comprises eleven governments from the region and seeks economic and political integration based on leftist ideals.
+It comprises ten governments from the region (Ecuador withdrew in 2018) and seeks economic and political integration based on leftist ideals.
 Experts say its influence has diminished amid Venezuela’s economic and political disintegration.